10 – Red White & Blue

 # 6 – Am I Losing

-Landing in the number six spot on our top 10 Lynyrd Skynyrd Ballads list we present the song entitled “Am I Losing.”
-This is a bit of an upbeat song for a ballad, but it still fits the requirement in our book.
+Landing in the number six spot on our top 10 Lynyrd Skynyrd Ballads list we present the song “Am I Losing.”
+This is a bit of an upbeat song for a ballad, but it still fits the requirements in our book.
 The song’s bridge is stunning.
 There is a bit of an Allman Brothers feel on this one.
-Its just got such a great mid tempo southern groove that is so incredibly addictive.
+It just has such a great mid-tempo southern groove that is so incredibly addictive.
 The song asks some deep questions.
-“Am I Losing,” was composed by Gary Rossington and Ronnie Van Zant.
+“Am I Losing” was composed by Gary Rossington and Ronnie Van Zant.
 It was released on the album Nothing Fancy.

 # 5 – Every Mother’s Son

-At the halfway point on our top 10 Lynyrd Skynyrd Ballads list we take a listen to the great track entitled “Every Mother’s Son.”
-The acoustic guitars open this one up setting the scene for that magical voice of Ronnie Van Zant.
-This simmering ballad was released on the band’s album entitled Gimme Back My Bullets.
+At the halfway point on our top 10 Lynyrd Skynyrd Ballads list, we listen to the great track entitled “Every Mother’s Son.”
+The acoustic guitars open this one up, setting the scene for Ronnie Van Zant’s magical voice.
+This simmering ballad was released on the band’s Gimme Back My Bullets album.
 The album was released in 1976.
 The song was composed by Allen Collins and Ronnie Van Zant.
-The album featured the legendary Lynyrd Skynyrd lineup of Ronnie Van Zant on lead vocals, Gary Rossington and Allen Collins on guitars, Leon Wilkeson on bass, Artimus Pyle on drums and the spectacular Billy Powell one piano.
+The album featured the legendary Lynyrd Skynyrd lineup of Ronnie Van Zant on lead vocals, Gary Rossington and Allen Collins on guitars, Leon Wilkeson on bass, Artimus Pyle on drums, and the spectacular Billy Powell on piano.

 # 4 – One More Time

-Sometimes it really hurts to listen to this album because it was just so good and the band seemed like they were on the verge of really taking another step to who knows where.
+Sometimes, it hurts to listen to this album because it was just so good, and the band seemed to be on the verge of taking another step to who knows where.
 The record was just so magical.
-And of course, we all know what happened when the record was released.
-The album is filled mostly with rockers but the one ballad that always stood out was the slow groovin number “One More Time.”
-This one just really hits home.
+And, of course, we all know what happened when the record was released.
+The album is filled mainly with rockers, but the one ballad that always stood out was the slow groovin’ number “One More Time.”
+This one really hits home.
 The song was composed by Gary Rossington and Ronnie Van Zant.
-It was placed as the third track on the album right after “That Smell,” which is our favorite track on the album but a song that we just didn’t consider a ballad.
+It was placed as the third track on the album right after “That Smell,” our favorite track on the album but a song that we didn’t consider a ballad.

 # 3 – Simple Man